Welcome!

 Sources and Advisors

 My project was awarded Folger Institute Artist-in-Residence Research Fellowships in 2021 and 2024, and I am maintaining a conversation with the Folger Shakespeare Library's knowledgeable network of librarians and scholars.
-My research heavily relies on the Folger Shakespeare Library's immense rare book collection, especially the Digital Image Collection and British Book Illustrations Collection— two digital archives generously made public through their website.
+My research heavily relies on the Folger Shakespeare Library's immense rare book collection and Digital Image Collection, which is generously made public through their website.

 The master lists of Shakespeare's birds and plants were gathered before me by James Edmund Harting and Henry Nicholson Ellacombe, respectively.
 I cross-reference each species with opensourceshakespeare.org, pointing me to every word's exact location in Shakespeare's plays and poems.
 Finally, I read the play to confirm and examine the species' presence.